hamish-milne/moontale/README.md

 ## Extension

-By default, Luatwine's built-in functionality is deliberately limited to improve performance and reduce bloat.
+By default, Moontale's built-in functionality is deliberately limited to improve performance and reduce bloat.
 However, adding in the functionality you need is usually trivial thanks to the flexibility of Lua.

 ### Number of visits
 For example, suppose you need to know if a given passage has been visited before - something like `$firstVisit[ Ask for her name ] $_else[ Ask for her number ]`.
 You could add the following code blocks: